Hotmoka/hotmoka/README.md

 The class path includes `family-0.0.1.jar` and its dependency `io-takamaka-code`.
 The signature of the constructor specifies that we are referring to the second constructor of `Person`, the one that assumes `null` as parents.
-The actual parameters are provided; they must be instances of the `io.hotmoka.beans.values.StorageValue` interface.
+The actual parameters are provided; they must be instances of the `io.hotmoka.node.api.values.StorageValue` interface.
 We provide 50,000 units of gas, which should be enough for a constructor that just initializes a few fields.
 We are ready to pay `panarea(gasHelper.getSafeGasPrice())` units of coin for each unit of gas.
 This price could have been specified simply as `gasHelper.getSafeGasPrice()`